celine3to3/Databases-Lab1/README.md

             ...

-and add functionality for table creation, inserting, searching and deleting entries in the database.
+Class has functionality for table creation, inserting, searching and deleting entries in the database.

 Program Output showing insertion, deletion, and accessing information by year